 Urban and rural settings produce different stimuli:

 Dogs are social animals.
 Being left alone at night can lead to attention-seeking howling.
-Signs of separation anxiety include pacing, excessive salivation, scratching doors, or destructive behavior.
+Signs of separation anxiety include pacing, excessive salivation, scratching doors, or destructive behaviour.
 Reinforcing attention during howling can unintentionally make it habitual.

 Sudden or unusual nighttime howling may signal health issues: